 The best thing about a walking safari with kids is, well, the walking!!
 You’ll spend the entire day on foot, pausing to look at wildlife tracks, spoor, plants and yes, even big game.
 Before the walking safari begins every receives a thorough safety briefing.
 Kids learn the importance of things like staying quiet, walking in single file, and “always stay behind the gun.”
 Then, every sets off in a quiet line to explore the bush.

-Especially when traveling with children, a few nights on a walking safari is a most wonderful way to split up a game-drive based safari in Africa.
+Especially when travelling with children, a few nights on a walking safari is a most wonderful way to split up a game-drive-based safari in Africa.

 Then of course, little legs will get tired from all the walking.
 When that happens, they can hop up onto a camel, which is not only a great chance to rest the legs, but offers a fun new vantage point looking out high over the African bush.

 The camels wear custom-made saddles, that include a comfortable blanket, sturdy seat back and even leather pouches to hold a bottle of water.
 The expert camel guide ensures the safety of the children and leads the camel train.

 A typical day on a walking safari will begin after breakfast in camp.
 The group will set off slowly, walking for anywhere from 4-6 hours.
 Of course, plenty of stops are accounted for.
 The group will usually arrive at the new camp area in time for a late lunch followed by a siesta.
 These lazy late afternoon hours are great fun for children, during which time they can explore the area.
 They hang out, invent games and just be kids!!

 Of course, there are plenty of guides and camp staff around, keeping a watchful eye and making sure they don’t wander too far.
 This unstructured free time out in nature is not only fun, but something that is so important for kids to experience.